NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Step 1: Collect training data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two types of data for the RETRO model: training data (typically has 64 tokens chunks) and retrieval data (typically has 128 tokens chunks).
+The RETRO model uses two types of data: training data, which typically consists of 64-token chunks, and retrieval data, which typically consists of 128-token chunks.
-The training data is used to train the RETRO model, while the retrieval data is used as external data to augment the language model.
+The training data is used to train the model, while the retrieval data is used to supplement the language model.
-Note that we can use the same data for both training and retrieval, as long as we remove duplicates properly, as explained later.
+It's possible to use the same data for both training and retrieval, as long as duplicates are removed properly, as described below.

-Both types of raw data are prepared in a loose json format, with one json containing a text sample per line.
+Both types of data are stored in a loose JSON format, with each line containing a single text sample.
 For example:

 .. code-block:: json